 An X-ray tech certificate enables you to operate X-ray machines in imaging centers, hospitals and doctor offices.
 A basic X-ray technician certificate program takes about a year to complete.
-Modern Technology School’s X-ray technician program with medical assisting lasts from 44 to 48 weeks and costs $18,970.
+Modern Technology School’s X-Ray Technician/Medical Assistant Program lasts from 44 to 48 weeks and costs $19,172.

 You can complete medical billing and coding courses at technical schools and community colleges in nine to 12 months.
 Acquiring this skill is a selling point when applying for jobs in a medical office because you’ll have learned how to process insurance claims and assign codes to illnesses.
-The Andrews School Online Medical Billing Training program takes about four months to complete and costs $900.
+The Andrews School’s Online Medical Billing Certification Training Course takes about four months to complete and costs $900.

 A pharmacy technician certificate qualifies you to work under a pharmacist in a hospital or drugstore.
-You’re responsible for refilling medications, verifying information and assisting the pharmacist with other duties.
-You can complete pharmacy technician online training in four months at Ashworth College in Norcross, Ga., for example, which prepares you for the National Health Career Association’s ExCPT Pharmacy Technician certification.
-Tuition ranges from $699 to $899.
+You’re responsible for refilling medications, verifying the information and assisting the pharmacist with other duties.
+You can complete pharmacy technician online training in four months at Ashworth College in Norcross, Georgia, for example, which prepares you for the National Health Career Association’s ExCPT Pharmacy Technician certification.
+Tuition ranges from $899 to $1,099.

 Completing a basic tax preparation class is one way to make extra money during tax season.
 The course can also help you gain valuable tax experience if you’re working toward becoming an accountant, certified public accountant or financial planner.
 The Income Tax School offers 10-week, online tax preparation courses starting at $497.

 Consider a virtual reality certificate program if you want to learn basic VR programming and develop VR applications.
 Learning how to write VR programs opens the door to entry-level positions with software design companies.
-University of California San Diego offers a program of three six-week courses for a bundled price of $267.30.
+University of California San Diego offers a Virtual Reality App Development program through edX that consists of three six-week courses for a bundled price of $267.30.

-Developing strong leadership skills can help you guide a team and is valuable if you are working toward becoming a manager, supervisor or director.
-ECornell offers a four-month leadership certificate program for people in executive roles that costs $4,800.
+Developing strong leadership skills can help you guide a team.
+These skills are valuable if you are working toward becoming a manager, supervisor or director.
+ECornell offers a four-month Executive Leadership Cornell Certificate Program for people in executive roles that costs $4,800.

 Business forecasting is an invaluable tool in the world of sales and finance because it helps you identify when to take risks.
-The International Institute of Forecasters partners with universities to offer business forecasting certificates.
-Johns Hopkins University offers a four-course certificate program for $4,285 per course.
+Udemy offers a six-hour Business Planning and Forecasting course for $119.99.

 An interior design education lets you work from home as your own boss or find work with architects, hotels, home builders and home staging companies.
 You’ll learn about interior style, space planning, color and design.
 The Interior Design Institute offers a 24-week online diploma program for $999.

 Graphic design training lets you express your creativity and convey messages visually.
 Put your skills to good use as a freelancer or work for a web design company, internet marketing company, publisher or interior design company.
-Sessions College offers an eight-month, online undergraduate certificate graphic design program, for example, that costs $425 per credit hour.
+Sessions College offers an eight-month, online Associate Degree in Graphic Design program, for example, that costs $350 per credit.

-Learning time-management skills helps you become a more efficient worker, which employers consider a strong point.
+Learning time management skills helps you become a more efficient worker, which employers consider a strong point.
 When you know how to balance priorities your overall productivity improves.
-Learning Tree International offers an online time-management development course for $1,950.
+Learning Tree International offers an online Time Management Training course for $1,950.

 Becoming proficient in search engine optimization and search engine marketing helps you excel as a marketing professional and opens the door to opportunities in digital marketing and website development.
 With SEO knowledge, you can develop successful internet marketing campaigns and provide multiple industries with website content.
 The SEO course and certification from ClickMinded is $497 and three to six hours long.

 If you are seeking employment with a financial institution, online business banking training will teach you the fundamentals of borrowing, credit, lending and financial statements.
-The American Bankers Association offers several online courses in business banking that take from four to 16 weeks to complete and cost between $215 and $1,795.
+The American Bankers Association offers several online courses in business banking, such as the ABA Certificate in Business and Commercial Lending online course, which costs $875 for nonmembers.

 Life coaching is a rewarding career if you want to help guide people through their major life transitions.
 You can run your own business helping people improve their personal and professional lives.
-The Coach Training Alliance based in Boulder, Colo., for example, offers a six-month, certified life coach program for $3,047.
+The Coach Training Alliance based in Boulder, Colorado, for example, offers a six-month, Certified Coach Program for $3,147.
 Tuition is payable in three, seven or nine parts.

 Developing retail sales leadership skills is essential if you’re a store manager or a retail worker looking to advance in the industry.
 Learn how to nurture and motivate a sales team and get ahead.
-MOHR Retail, based in Ridgewood, N.J., offers a four-month, online, retail leadership and management program for store managers and supervisors that costs $250.
+MOHR Retail, based in Ridgewood, New Jersey, offers on-site training in Retail Store Leadership that costs $125.

 Leading an online conference can be intimidating, but receiving instruction in web conferencing can build your confidence and help you become a more efficient educator during meetings and trainings.
 Signing up for Lynda.com will give you access to multiple web conferencing training videos.

-Optician training teaches you necessary skills to work in an ophthalmologist or optometrist office.
+Optician training teaches you the necessary skills to work in an ophthalmologist or optometrist office.
 You’ll learn about eye health and how to fit customers for glasses and contact lenses.
-You can complete Penn Foster Career School’s online optician career diploma program in about seven months for between $999 and $1,179.
+You can complete Penn Foster Career School’s Online Optician School in about seven months for between $999 and $1,309.

 ZBrush is a type of artistry that can expand your visual design skills.
 You’ll learn how to use digital sculpting and art techniques to design highly detailed characters.
 If you’re a 3D artist, sculptor or character artist looking to strengthen your skills and find new opportunities, this could be a program you’ll need to know.
-Udemy offers a five-hour, beginner course for $50.
+Udemy offers a five-hour beginner course for $10.99.